 c.
 Less-than-significant impact.
-As discussed in VII.a.iii and VII.a.iv, the project site's soils would not expose people or structures to potential substantial adverse effects involving seismic-related ground failure, including liquefaction, lateral spreading, or landslides.
+As discussed in VII.a.iii. and VII.a.iv., the project site's soils would not expose people or structures to potential substantial adverse effects involving seismic-related ground failure, including liquefaction, lateral spreading, or landslides.

 Subsidence is part of the baseline condition in the project area due to historic groundwater pumping and the resultant subsidence that occurs with such activities.
-The project would not substantially contribute to this baseline condition because the projected water use has been conditionally approved by the Greenfield County Water District (GCWD) (GCWD 2018).
-The project site has been considered by the GCWD against its most current Urban Water Management Plan (UWMP) and it was concluded that the District had sufficient existing capacity to service the project.
+The project would not substantially contribute to this baseline condition because the projected water use has been conditionally approved by the Vaughn Water Company (VWC 2018).
+The project site has been considered by VWC against its most current Urban Water Management Plan (UWMP) and it was concluded that the Company has sufficient existing capacity to service the project.
 Therefore, the project has already been considered in the groundwater analysis in the UWMP and would not exacerbate subsidence in the area beyond the baseline condition.